Skip to content

 Rob Baker

 Rob Baker trained as an ethnomusicology consultant with SIL International and worked in West Africa for eight years, studying its musical traditions and patterns of worship.
-He also carried out extensive research for his thesis on the appropriation Vodún song genres in Beninese churches.
-It can be read here: https://etheses.bham.ac.uk/id/eprint/3158/ On return to the UK a decade ago, Rob was called into multicultural worship, and now runs the Resonance London World Worship Band.
-Their ministry involves visiting churches, conferences and festivals to lead and promote intercultural worship, as well as a vision for global mission.
-Find out more about the Resonance Band here: https://artsrelease.org/en/resources/resonance-uk-band Rob is a dynamic and engaging speaker, who has given presentations across four continents.
-His areas of expertise include West African Music, the demysification of so-could 'pagan' song styles, and leading multicultural worship.
-He has extensive experience in leading djembe circles and Brazilian samba workshops.
+He carried out many song-writing workshops to promote scripture usage, literacy and for education, making hundreds of field recordings of indigenous songs.
+Rob also carried out extensive research into Beninese church music and wrote this thesis on the subject.
+In the UK, Rob has done a lot of work in the field of multicultural worship, leading training sessions and taking services across the UK and beyond, singing in over 20 different languages.
+For five years, he was leader of the Resonance London World Worship Band, part of WEC UK's ArtsRelease ministry.
+Rob is a dynamic and engaging speaker, who has given presentations across four continents.
+His areas of expertise include West African Music, the demysification of so-called 'pagan' song styles, and intercultural worship.
+He has extensive experience in leading djembe circles, community choirs and Brazilian samba workshops, and is the author of three books, including Adventures in Music and Culture.

 team_member_gert_jan